makwaijun/personalwebpagev2/content/blog/Post34.md

 Artisans of the bronze age converted raw products and goods into useful tools.
 Pottery, metallurgy and woodworking are examples of this (I attribute my hundreds of hours spent playing age of empires/ civilization V for this history lesson).
 A society in this chapter could have had its respected artisans, sculptors, carpenters, etc who transformed raw resources into far higher value products.

-> **What set apart individuals, companies and societies apart was their ability to increase the value of raw goods.**
+> **What differentiated  individuals, companies and societies was their ability to increase the value of raw goods.**

 <u>Carpenter "Magic Hands" Michael</u> would probably have worked as an apprentice first, before making a name for himself as a renowned craftsman for the highest echelons of society (Kings, Priests, etc).
 Jack would probably have bought premium products (say - rare flowers for dye-making) from <u>"Green thumbs" George</u> to produce his high-quality crafts.